Ruola/Sparse-Linear-Regression/README.md

 ### Suggestions
 - The running time is very long in some simulations because of Newton and cross validation.
 Tmux, terminal multiplexer, is a common tool to save opening up multiple terminal sessions.
+- Use Python multiprocessing to run multiple processes simultaneously.